tomo666/gamedevlab/docs/gbs_resources/docs/fonts.md

 # Fonts

 Fonts made for use with GB Studio.
 You can freely use the fonts in your game without royalties or credits.
 However, you may not re-distribute or sub-license it.
 If you would like to credit these assets, please address **Tomo** or **Tomo@indiegdevstdio**.

+## Installing the fonts

+If using GB Studio >= 4.2.0, you can install the following fonts via the Plugin Manager.
+To access this feature, please refer to the plugin [Installation](../../gbs_plugins/installation.md) page for more info.
+Otherwise, download the fonts directly via the download link below and copy the font files (.png and .json) to the `assets` &gt; `fonts` folder under your project.

 ### Dotton Font jaJP
 [Download](/gbs/fonts/Dotton_Font_jaJP.zip)